 Written by Kristin Turner, Harvard Law Grad.

-Updated January 5, 2021
+Updated November 18, 2021

-So that raises the question - when you’re filing for Chapter 7 bankruptcy, can you keep the tax refund that you’re expecting to receive?
+So that raises a question: When you’re filing for Chapter 7 bankruptcy, can you keep the tax refund that you’re expecting to receive?
 The answer, unsurprisingly, is “it depends.”
 In this article, we explain how to protect your tax refund in bankruptcy as fully as possible.

-Tax Refunds are Property of the Estate
+Tax Refunds Are Property of the Estate

-Here’s the rule: if you earned all or part of a tax refund for work you did before filing for bankruptcy, that portion of your tax refund is part of your bankruptcy estate.
-So that portion of the refund belongs to your trustee, unless the refund is protected by an exemption.
+Here’s the rule: If you earned all or part of a tax refund for work you did before filing for bankruptcy, that portion of your tax refund is part of your bankruptcy estate.
+So that portion of the refund belongs to your trustee unless the refund is protected by an exemption.

-Protecting Your Refund with Exemptions
+Protecting Your Refund With Exemptions

 The good news is you can protect a tax refund that’s part of your bankruptcy estate if the refund is protected by an exemption.
 If you’re entitled to claim the federal bankruptcy exemptions you have the ability to use a wildcard exemption to protect any property.
 Some states have wildcard exemptions as well.
 Especially with respect to the federal exemptions, that wildcard will often be enough to protect your tax refund.

 Of course, you may also need some or all of the wildcard to protect other types of personal property like personal electronics or a vehicle.
 But, in most cases, filers use the wildcard to protect their tax refund first.
 That’s because non-cash assets are far less attractive for trustees to take than tax refunds.